kevinz1194/Heart-Continuous-Score/README.md

 Scientific Registry of Transplant Recipient (SRTR) data files are required to run these files, which are restricted under a data usage agreement.
 A premade dataset generated from SRTR data (**status_changes_pubsaf2303.csv**) is also used; details provided at https://github.com/kevinlazenby/heart_data_pipeline.

+An app for calculating US-CRS scores is available at https://kevinz1194.shinyapps.io/US-CRS_Score/.
+The corresponding code file is app.R.

 Files should be run in this order:

 ### 1. 6week_death_data_prep.Rmd